Whitchurch Town railway station

-Whitchurch Town railway station was a station on the Didcot, Newbury and Southampton Railway in England.
-It served the town of Whitchurch, Hampshire, between 1885 and 1960.
+Whitchurch Town railway station was a stop on the Didcot, Newbury and Southampton Railway between 1885 and 1960.
+It served the town of Whitchurch, in Hampshire, England.

 History

-The Didcot, Newbury and Southampton Railway (DN&S) was opened in stages.
+The Didcot, Newbury and Southampton Railway (DN&SR) was opened in stages.
 The section between Enborne Junction (to the west of Newbury) and Winchester was formally opened on 1 May 1885, public services beginning on 4 May; among the original stations was one named Whitchurch.
 It was 12 mi 57 chain from Enborne Junction, and 31 mi 64 chain from Didcot.

-Whitchurch was already served by one railway station on the LSWR which survives to this day.
-The DNSR had a choice of connecting to the LSWR and building a station nearby to aid interchange traffic.
-However, it decided to build the station further south, closer to the town.
+The town was already served by Whitchurch railway station (Hampshire) on the London and South Western Railway (LSWR), which survives to this day.
+The DN&SR had a choice of connecting to the LSWR and building a station nearby to aid interchange traffic; however, it decided to build the station further south, closer to the town.